Nicolas-Reyland/Chaikin3D/README.md

 If you have any issues using this project or need any help, please feel free to tell me [on github](https://github.com/Nicolas-Reyland/Chaikin3D/issues) !

-If you want to help me developping this project, please tell me too !
+Feel free to do Pull Requests !

 *Author: Nicolas Reyland*